Disha2022/tech-blog/README.md

 ## Description

- This NodeJS project generates a database filled with tables of blogs saved into mySql.
-I built this project to get familiar with dotenv, the MySQL2 npm package and the sequelize package.
+ This NodeJS project follows the MVC paradigm and is deployed to Heroku.
+I built this project to get familiar with Handlebars.js, express-session, the MySQL2 npm package and the sequelize package.
 I can now use this tool as part of my portfolio of javascript projects.

 ## Table of Contents